Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Run Microsoft Excel and create a new or open an already existing book.

-You'll see Welcome message with some useful links.
-Click Let's go
+You'll see the "Welcome" message with some useful links.
+Click Let's go.

-Note: If this is your first time logging into the Salesforce account with Template Builder, the verification of a user is required from the Salesforce side.
+If this is your first time logging into the Salesforce account with Template Builder, user verification is required from the Salesforce side.
 You'll receive an email with the verification code which you should enter in the required field.

 Once you are done with the login process, you can finally use Template Builder.